 7. Be mindful of your children

-If you bring your little ones to church with you, please guide them and help them understand proper behavior in the church.
+If you bring little ones to church with you, please guide them and help them understand proper behavior in church.
 Some things to think about:

-- If your child begins to make excessive noise or cry, consider removing them from the temple until they calm down.
+- If your child cries or makes excessive noise, consider removing them until they calm down.

 - Try not to bring snacks for children older than 18 months.
 We should all be fasting in preparation for Holy Communion!

-- If you bring toys for your children, consider bringing ones that don’t make too much noise.
+- If you bring toys, consider bringing ones that don’t make noise.

 Read More >> 8 Things to Expect in an Orthodox Church